Zayed bin Khalifa Al Nahyan: Accession

+Conflict and consolidation

+In October 1867, the ruler of Bahrain, Muhammad bin Khalifa Al Khalifa, was facing open rebellion from his Qatari subjects (an 1851 peace agreement between Bahrain and Saudi Arabia had ceded Qatar to Bahrain and Damman to the Saudis) and called on Zayed bin Khalifa for his help.
+Zayed embarked 2,000 men in a fleet of 80 boats in support and they attacked Doha and Wakra in October 1867, effectively demolishing both towns and scattering their populations.
+The action was a breach of the Maritime Truce (and arguably only took place in the temporary vacuum left by the reform of the Bombay Marine) and the British imposed large fines on Bahrain (effectively deposing Muhammad bin Khalifa) and also Zayed, who had been indemnified against any British reparation by Bahrain.
+The British also confiscated three cannons from Zayed, although these were returned when it was clear their loss left Abu Dhabi defenceless.

 Early in his rule, Zayed guided Abu Dhabi through a series of conflicts with the Emirate of Sharjah.
 In 1868, during an armed clash with Sharjah's forces, he advanced ahead of his troops and challenged the Ruler of Sharjah, Sheikh Khalid bin Sultan Al Qasimi, to single combat.
-Zayed wounded Khalid mortally and the death of Khalid brought an end to the conflict - although outbreaks of internecine conflict continued to be the norm among the coastal communities.
+Zayed wounded Khalid mortally and the death of Khalid brought an end to the conflict – although outbreaks of internecine conflict continued to be the norm among the coastal communities.

-Zayed also led Abu Dhabi in an extended war with Qatar in the 1880s that secured the western border of Abu Dhabi.
-He united with Omani forces to drive the Saudi troops from the Buraimi area in 1870.
-This left the forts defending the Buraimi Oasis in permanent control of Abu Dhabi and forced the Saudis to abandon their designs on Oman.
-Abu Dhabi's influence and control over this area steadily grew afterwards.
-Zayed supported the Omani Imam Azzan bin Qais against the Sultan of Muscat, Turki bin Said, at the Battle of Dhank.